 Crumble the feta cheese, add the garlic, olives and some more olive oil.
 Let the cheese melt a bit and turn the heat off.

-Congrats, you’ve just made yourself a healthy chicken dinner that is not chicken with broccoli!
+Congrats, you’ve just made yourself the most delicious chicken dinner…And it is not chicken with broccoli!
 OMG, I just realize it actually kinda is.
 There’s chicken and there’s broccoli.
 Well.
 I guess chicken with broccoli is not the end of the world.
+It’s so delicious and full of flavor.

-This chicken dish is very delicious and complete on its own, but you can serve it with these to make it even better:
+This chicken skillet is very delicious and complete on its own, but you can serve it with:

 - rice or quinoa

-I personally served my dinner with 2 slices of ciabatta and some salad.
+I personally served my dinner with 2 slices of ciabatta and some salad and it was amazing.
+AMAZING.

-This Mediterranean recipe is gluten-free and nut-free (if you don’t eat it with bread of course), but you can also make it fit a low carb and paleo lifestyle.
+This Mediterranean chicken is gluten-free and nut-free (if you don’t eat it with bread of course), but you can also make it fit a low carb and paleo lifestyle.

 Low Carb / Keto.
-To make this recipe low carb and keto you simply need to leave out the carrot.
+To make low carb and keto you simply need to leave out the carrot.
 You don’t need a substitute.

 Paleo And Dairy-Free.
-There’s a pretty easy paleo and dairy-free option for this Mediterranean chicken.
-It’s to not add cheese!
+There’s a pretty easy paleo and dairy-free option – do not add cheese!
 Everything else in this recipe is paleo-friendly and dairy-free.

 - 1 1/2 cup eggplant, chopped